-- Craft a series of social media updates/images for each social network.
+- Craft a series of social media posts with a scroll-stopping featured image.

-- Call out any expert sources you refer to in your post on social media.
+- Tag any expert sources you refer to in your post on social media sites.

-- Send out the post via email, share in your next customer newsletter.
+- Send the blog link to your email list or share content in your next customer newsletter.